Ouphix/synchro-psychotherapies/steps2.md

 ### Experimental discussion

 We saw with the INCANT study that there was a limit with contasting different conditions.
 In order to make this possible, it would be usefull to use much more opperationnalized psychotherapy like (Assertivenes, Motivational interviewing, exposition), but it is not restricted to CBT.
-We could use it in (provocation vs no provocation used in brief psychotherapy, hypnosis induction versus no hypnosis induction, dream analysis )
+We could use it in (provocation versus no provocation used in brief psychotherapy, hypnosis induction versus no hypnosis induction, dream analysis )

-Analysis discussion
+### Analysis discussion

-We could make a shuffle of the data to check if the signal if more synchrone than expected by chance.
+We could make a shuffle of the data to check if the signal is more synchrone than expected by chance.
 We could try to replicate this data with a more simple algorithm : correlation.py which was specifically designed for a 2 persons synchrony study.

 In the future, we could integrate much more kind of social signals and the cluster of it in a more general score could be more relevant.
 Some techniques in modelling used at the moment in neuroscience in fMRI could de very usefull for this purpose.

 # Perspectives

+We need to be aware of some technicals problems during the record of the videos to extract easilly the social signal:

+* Have the entire body of the participants
+* Oriented in frontal direction to recognize emotions and gaze direction (one video by participant if possible)
+* Avoid movements of the camera
+* Avoid switches on and off of the light
+* If not all the sessions can be recorede and a sampling is necessary.
+It would be better to have an homogenous and random sampling.
+* If several devices are used they need to be synchronized
+* These devises need to be very user friendly so the therapists without any technically knowledge can use them easily.

 We could extract other features :